 Darren R. Rousar began studying representational art at age 16 with Annette LeSueur.
 He then studied privately with Richard Lack, at Atelier Lack, and after high school attended Atelier LeSueur.
 After four years at Atelier LeSueur he spent a year at Studio Cecil-Graves in Florence, Italy.
 He has taught students how to see using Sight-Size for over 30 years, in three countries, to students who range in ages from 8 to their mid-80s.
-Darren is the author of six books, four of which are based on Sight-Size, and runs an online art atelier.
-He is also the creator of this website.
+Darren is the author of numerous books and instructional videos.
+He is also the creator of this website as well as the Memory Drawing website.

 My first exposure to Sight-Size came in 1980, when I was 16 years old.
 I had run through all of the available art classes at my high school and the teacher recommended me for a special, off-campus program.
 I was allowed to take any course at the local art center, on the school’s dime and during school hours.